a-b-street/abstreet/docs/book/src/travel_demand.md

 This work is [ongoing](https://github.com/dabreegster/abstreet/issues/119).
 See the [code](https://github.com/dabreegster/abstreet/blob/master/importer/src/berlin.rs).
-So far, we've found a population count per planning area.
+So far, we've found a population count per planning area and are randomly distributing the number of residents to all residential buildings in each area.

 ### Proletariat robot